Trading the Bet365 4/1+ Offer

 - BTB System e-book - March 13, 2015

 Profits from these trades can be very good with zero risk providing we don’t make any silly mistakes.

-In a quiet month pre-World Cup, I’ve made over £125 (from £20 bet stakes in 57 races) from this offer May 4th to 31st, and I’ve missed Betfair Trading 2 weekends.
+In a quiet month pre-World Cup, I’ve made over £125 (from £20 bet stakes in 57 races) from this offer May 4th to 31st, and I’ve missed trading 2 weekends.

-As I’ve traded more races, I’ve improved my Betfair Trading strategy and my profits have increased.
+As I’ve traded more races, I’ve improved my trading strategy and my profits have increased.

-The strategy for Betfair Trading this offer is to bet with Bet365 and lay the same horse on Betfair.
+The strategy for trading this offer is to bet with Bet365 and lay the same horse on Betfair.